Travel back in time and space to explore the land of the Dinosaurs at T-REX… and chomp on some allergy-friendly eats!

 This restaurant is tucked into Disney Springs.
 It’s hard to miss though, as it’s adorned with a giant T-REX skeleton!

 Some important things to note–this is not owned by Disney, so their allergy procedures are a little different.
+And for those of you wondering about other options, check out the Ultimate Beginner’s Guide to Food Allergies at Disney World!

 It was a great meal, though!
 Let’s talk about what to expect and what you can eat if you dine here!